-Table 24 Heritage: planning priorities and actions
+Table 21 Heritage: planning priorities and actions

-Plann ing priority Actions 5 Protect and enhance the cultural heritage of the City of Ryde, safeguarding historic buildings, landscape items and places with natural heritage significance that: provide the community with an understanding of its past and contribute to the cultural life and vibrancy of the community contribute to local distinctiveness and sense of place, together with the creation of attractive streetscapes contribute to the local economy by attracting visitors.
+Planning priority Actions heritage of the City of Ryde, safeguarding historic buildings, landscape items and places with natural heritage significance that: provide the community with an understanding of its past and contribute to the cultural life and vibrancy of the community contribute to local distinctiveness and sense of place, together with the creation of attractive streetscapes contribute to the local economy by attracting visitors.
 HE1.1 Undertake a city-wide study of potential places of heritage significance from early settlement to World War II.
 2021 HE1.2 Undertake a city-wide study of potential landscape items and places with natural heritage significance.
-2025 items of heritage significance and do not have current plans.
+2025 HE1.3 Prepare Conservation Management Plans for Council-owned assets that are listed items of heritage significance and do not have current plans.
 2021 HE1.4 Update existing Conservation Management Plans that are over 10 years old for Council-owned assets that are listed items of heritage significance.
 2021 HE1.5 Ensure Council-owned assets that are listed items of heritage significance are protected and maintained.
 Review CMPs for listed Council owned assets every five years.
 Ongoing HE1.6 Ensure owners of heritage-listed properties are supported through a range of financial assistance, incentives and heritage advisory services to promote and facilitate effective conservation outcomes.
-Ongoing HE1.7
+Ongoing HE1.7 Promote and educate the community regarding the cultural heritage of the City of Ryde.
+Ongoing